 Photo: Kevin Kade headlined the opening show of the Giants of Africa Festival 2025.

-Photo: Sherry Silver and her foundation perfomed at the opening show of the Giants of Africa Festival 2025.
+Photo: Sherry Silver and her foundation performed at the opening show of the Giants of Africa Festival 2025.